So, How's It Really: I Traversed The Earth In Moon Boots For A Month

 Look #1: Astronaut Off-Duty

-Which brings us to my first look that I like to call astronaut off-duty.
-I'll be honest, after wearing my boots exclusively around my apartment in pajamas, when it was time to style them for the concrete jungle, I panicked.
-It was a sunny but 45 degree Saturday in NYC — meaning shivering in the shadows but perspiring in a jacket under the sun — and my friend and I had shopping in SoHo confirmed on the docket.
-So, I emulated celebrities' denim-free looks and opted for a pair of discontinued American Apparel joggers, a cream Zara turtleneck sweater, the Shopping team's favorite Free People puffer jacket, and a simple black & Other Stories shoulder bag.
+This brings us to my first look that I like to call astronaut off-duty.
+I'll be honest, after wearing my boots exclusively around my apartment in pyjamas, when it was time to style them for the concrete jungle, I panicked.
+It was a sunny but cold Saturday in NYC — meaning shivering in the shadows but perspiring in a jacket under the sun — and my friend and I had shopping in SoHo confirmed on the docket.
+So, I emulated celebrities' denim-free looks and opted for a pair of discontinued American Apparel joggers, a cream Zara turtleneck sweater, the Shopping team's favourite Free People puffer jacket, and a simple black & Other Stories shoulder bag.

 Let's just say, "one small step for man" does not apply to these shoes.
 Each footprint felt larger than the next once I hit the sidewalk.
-I'm a US size 9 and went for the EU 39/41 range, which I don't regret.
+I'm a US size 9 (UK size 7) and went for the EU 39/41 range, which I don't regret.
 However, my key to surviving a day's worth (12,421 steps) in these boots is: Lace.
 Them.
 Tight.
 After I constricted the strings around my ankles, I felt totally comfortable moon-walking throughout the crowded streets of Manhattan.
-Bonus: a style savvy Aritzia employee stopped me to excitedly ask: "Oh my god, are those moon boots?!"
+Bonus: a style-savvy Aritzia employee stopped me to excitedly ask: "Oh my god, are those moon boots?!"

 This funky light-turquoise Urban Outfitters corduroy puffer jacket might be the top-complimented garment in my closet — and, in my opinion, it creates sweet, sweet harmonies with my cream Icons.
 Perhaps it's because both pieces echo snowy, oversized ski slope fashion or both have equally icy undertones, but I loved the way they complemented one another.
 To not distract from their love affair, I plopped on a pair of plain straight leg black denim jeans (thrifted), a simple black Zara turtleneck, and my prized Gucci bag.
 I was nervous that my attire would not be well received at the somewhat subdued restaurant my friend and I reserved a table at, but upon entering, a waitress chimed, "I love those boots!" and quelled any lingering self-conscious thoughts.